 Pharmacogenomic testing, also known as medication response testing, identifies how genes affect a person's response to drugs.
 It combines pharmacology (the science of drugs) with genomics (the study of genes and their functions) to determine effective, safe medications and doses tailored to a person's genetic makeup.
 Learn more at oneome.com/intro-to-pgx.

---- question:What is the difference between this test and other genetic tests (e.g., 23andme)? id: rmt-two --- The OneOme RightMed pharmacogenomic test is a physician-ordered, clinical test intended to help you and your healthcare provider understand how you may respond to certain medications based on your genetics.
+The OneOme RightMed comprehensive test is a doctor-ordered pharmacogenomic test intended to help you and your healthcare provider understand how you may respond to certain medications based on your genetics.
 It does not cover ancestry, cosmetic features, or similar information that may be provided by certain direct-to-consumer tests.
-Although the RightMed test is not intended to diagnose any hereditary disease or disease risk, OneOme will report secondary findings for certain genetic results that you and your healthcare provider may wish to discuss.
+Although the RightMed test is not intended to diagnose any hereditary disease or disease risk, OneOme will report secondary findings for certain genetic results that you and your doctor may wish to discuss.

-The actionable report that OneOme provides to your physician will help him/her to better select which medications to prescribe.
+The actionable reports that OneOme provides to your doctor may help him/her to better select which medications to prescribe.
 Since your DNA does not change, the test results can be used by your doctors for medication decisions for years to come.

 The RightMed test is ordered by your doctor using a test requisition form or via OneOme’s provider portal.
 For more information on how to talk to your doctor about the test, download our Patient toolkit.
-Once your doctor orders the test, you’ll provide your sample via a cheek swab sample, either in their office or at home using a prescription test kit sent by OneOme (select doctors may also request you provide a blood sample).
-The kit includes simple, step-by-step instructions, and you can watch a demonstration video.
-After the kit is activated and returned to OneOme in the prepaid packaging, your sample will be processed and your test results will be sent to your healthcare provider.
+Once your doctor orders the test, you’ll provide your sample via a cheek swab, either at your doctor's office or at home using a test kit sent by OneOme (select doctors may also request you provide a blood sample).
+The kit includes simple, step-by-step instructions.
+Watch a demonstration video HERE.
+After the kit is activated and returned to OneOme in the prepaid packaging, your sample will be processed, and your test results will be sent to the doctor who ordered it.

-OneOme offers an end-to-end solution that includes sample collection—either a buccal (cheek) swab kit that can be mailed to the patient's home or performed in the healthcare provider facility, or a blood sample—pharmacogenomic testing services, data analysis, clinical interpretation, the RightMed comprehensive test report, and several reporting options for doctors.
-In addition, OneOme has clinical specialists, pharmacists, and client service representatives available to answer your questions.
+OneOme offers an end-to-end solution that includes sample collection (through either a cheek swab kit that can be mailed to your home or performed at your doctor's office, or a blood sample), pharmacogenomic testing services, data analysis, clinical interpretation, the RightMed comprehensive test report, and several reporting options for doctors.
+In addition, OneOme has clinical pharmacists and client service representatives available to answer your questions.

-OneOme offers its RightMed pharmacogenomic test in all U.S. states, except New York, and select international locations.
-In the near future OneOme plans to expand availability in New York and other international areas.
+OneOme offers its RightMed comprehensive test in all U.S. states, except New York, and in select international locations.
+In the near future, OneOme plans to expand availability to New York and other international areas.
 Please CONTACT US for more information on availability within your area.

 Yes, OneOme can ship test kits to P.O. boxes in most states and U.S. territories.

-After your test has been paid for, your kit will be shipped.
-You will receive an email with a tracking number so you can monitor the arrival date.
-If your kit does not arrive within 7 days, please contact firstname.lastname@example.org and we will address this right away.
+Once your kit has been shipped, you will receive an email with a tracking number so you can monitor the arrival date.
+If your kit does not arrive within 7 days, please contact SUPPORT@ONEOME.COM and we will address this right away.